 When the GWR took full control, it laid plans to increase the existing facilities and introduce general line improvements.
 In 1907, a new halt was added at Newbury West Fields and the small original buildings at Lambourn were replaced by a larger, more modern brick-built structure, using a GWR standard design, on a platform of regulation height.
 Subsequently, all stopping places on the line were provided with standard-height platforms, and all the buildings acquired a distinctly Great Western character.

 Motive power and rolling stock were quite varied for a small branch line.
-Locos included custom-built locomotives during the early, independent years, and under the GWR and BR's auspices, Dean Goods engines, both steam and diesel railmotors, pannier and saddle tank engines, and more.
+Locos included custom-built locomotives during the early, independent years, and under the GWR and BR's auspices, Dean Goods engines, both steam and diesel railmotors (like the one on the left), pannier and saddle tank engines, and more.
 Rolling stock included auto-coaches (though they were only used as ordinary coaches on the LVR), clerestory coaches, four and six-wheelers, horse boxes, a variety of goods wagons, plus of course the ubiquitous coal wagons for the delivery of coal to households and businesses along the valley, as well as to the railway itself.

 By around 1910, large-scale improvements included replacement of the entire track using second-hand GWR stock.
 In 1948, the line became part of nationalised British Railways, under whose aegis the LVR stayed until its final closure.
 It closed to passengers on 5 January 1960, an event still mourned by locals today, but the southern half remained open for freight for a further 13 years.